RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 The analysis has been undertaken for two conditions:

-**Case 1** - Cummulative sum of block rewards and fees over time, representing the total **unforgeable costliness** of the protocol.
+**Case 1** - Cumulative sum of block rewards and fees over time, representing the total **unforgeable costliness** of the protocol.
 This metric may be considered a measure of scarcity, accounting for the total value expended to produce the circulating supply.

 **Case 2** - Daily cost to attack the protocol considering only the available security budget within a 24hr period.
 This metric represents the minimum cost for a malicious actor to attack the network, generate coins on an alternative chain and undermine protocol integrity.
 This is key to understanding the **settlement finality** for transactions and value secured by the ledger.